Testimonials

 What would you advise students when choosing a study programme?

 We are at the start of a huge materials transition.
-If we want to replace plastics, we have to use other combinations of molecules.
+To replace plastics, we have to use other combinations of molecules.

 If we no longer want to use materials from the fossil industry, to reduce CO2 emissions, then new materials will have to be developed as quickly as possible, argues Wilhelm Huck.
 As a professor of physical-organic chemistry, he knows that there are an infinite number of combinations of molecules that can be made.
 More than people can imagine.